The Robert H. and Nancy Dedman Chair in History

 - Mexicans and the Making of America nominated by Harvard University Press for the Pulitzer Prize in History for 2015.

 - Texas Institute of Letters, Most Significant Scholarly Book Award, 2011, for Quest for Equality: The Failed Promise of Black-Brown Solidarity (Harvard, 2010).

-- Finalist, William P. Clements Prize for the Best Non-Fiction Book on Southwestern America, 2011, for Quest for Equality.
+- Finalist, Weber-Clements Prize, Clements Center for Southwest Studies, for the Best Non-Fiction Book on Southwestern America, 2011, for Quest for Equality.